John Arundell (died 1435): Career

 John Arundell was knighted in 1399 at the coronation of Henry IV of England.
 In February 1405, as ‘King’s knight’, Arundell was appointed as Captain of Marck, one of the Calais outposts, this included the castle and town with all lands, fisheries, franchises and perquisites outside the liberty of Calais were granted to him for life.

 He served in the navy 1418–19; married Annora Lambourn of Perranzabuloe, which brought to the Arundells several more Cornish manors.
 He was Sheriff of Cornwall four times and a member for the Cornwall 1422–23.

-Marriage and issue
+Marriage and children

 John Arundell married Annorah Lambourne, daughter of Sir William Lambourne.